icopy-site/awesome-cn/docs/awesome/awesome-quarto.md

 - [loom-lsp](https://github.com/PMassicotte/loom-lsp) - A rust-based language server for Quarto documents, allowing IDE support for different languages within the same document.
 - [vale](https://github.com/vale-cli/vale) - Command-line tool that can be used to lint prose in Quarto markdown files, written in Go.
 - [rumdl](https://github.com/rvben/rumdl) - Markdown linter and formatter written in Rust.
+- [LTeX+](https://github.com/ltex-plus/ltex-ls-plus) - A LanguageTool-based grammar and spell-checking language server with support for Quarto alongside LaTeX, Markdown, and R Markdown.
+- [brand.yml](https://github.com/posit-dev/brand-yml) - A portable YAML specification with R and Python tooling for codifying brand guidelines that Quarto applies across HTML, dashboard, `revealjs`, and Typst formats.

 ## AI & LLMs

-- [Quarto Agent Skills](https://github.com/posit-dev/skills/tree/main/quarto) - A collection of Claude/Agent Skills from Posit for Quarto, covering authoring, `brand.yml`, and alt text, that extend AI coding agents with Quarto-specific knowledge and workflows; usable from Claude Code, Claude.ai, and other agents (Cursor, Codex, Cline) via `npx skills add`.
+- [Quarto Agent Skills](https://github.com/posit-dev/skills) - A collection of Claude/Agent Skills from Posit, including Quarto authoring, `brand.yml`, and alt text skills, that extend AI coding agents with Quarto-specific knowledge and workflows; usable from Claude Code, Claude.ai, and other agents (Cursor, Codex, Cline) via `npx skills add`.
+- [Quarto Brand.yml Skill](https://github.com/stephenturner/skill-brand-yml) - A Claude Code skill that generates and edits `_brand.yml` files for consistent Quarto document branding by Stephen Turner.
+- [Quarto Talks](https://github.com/alfredo-hs/quarto-talks) - An agent skill and `revealjs` template for turning research papers into Quarto presentations with AI coding agents.
+- [babeldown](https://github.com/ropensci-review-tools/babeldown) - An R package that uses DeepL machine translation to translate multilingual Quarto books and websites built with `babelquarto`.

 ## Continuous integration / Continuous deployment